-- 740 Acknowledgements.
-IT acknowledges funding by the Swiss Polar Institute and Dr Frederik Paulsen.
+Acknowledgements.
 ACE was a scientific expedition carried out under the auspices of the Swiss Polar Institute, supported by funding from the ACE Foundation and Ferring Pharmaceuticals.
-MB acknowledges funding from the Swiss National Science Foundation (grant no. 165941) and the European Research Council 485 (ERC) under the European Union's Horizon 2020 Research and Innovation program (project INTEXseas, grant agreement no. 787652).
-JG received financial support from the Swiss National Science Foundation (grant no. 175700/1).
-IG's participation in ACE was supported by - ACE project 18 (PIs Katherine Leonard and Michael Lehning, EPFL) supported by grants from the SPI, the BNP Paribas Foundation, and the Swiss National Science Foundation (grant PZ00P2_142684).
-IG also thanks FCT/ MCTES for the financial support to CESAM (UIDP/50017/2020+UIDB/50017/2020) and FCT project ATLACE (CIRCNA/CAC/0273/2019) through national funds.
 The COSMO{iso} simulations were performed at the Swiss National Supercomputing Centre (CSCS) with the small production projects sm08 and sm32.
 The authors acknowledge MeteoSwiss and ECMWF for the access to the ERA-Interim reanalyses and operational forecasts.
-We thank F. Martin - 750 Ralph for co-funding the ACE radio soundings, Pascal Graf for his help during the planning of the sounding equipment and design and the ACE team for the helping hands during the launchings.
+We thank F. Martin Ralph for co-funding the ACE radio soundings, Pascal Graf for his help during the planning of the sounding equipment and design, and the ACE team for the helping hands during the launchings.
 We thank the anonymous reviewers for their constructive comments that helped to improve the paper.